YuxiangChai/NYU-HPC-Guide/README.md

 - No need to mess with conda environment.
 - Easy to use when submitting a job.
 - Fit for most popular packages.
+- Easy to install a ipykernel for Jupyter.

 Cons:

 - It cannot create an environment with specific Python version, and it can only create an environment with current Python version.
 - For some packages, it's hard to install with `pip` and may encounter some problems.
+- Cuda version is not changeable.

 To use `venv`,

-- First we need to load a Python module.
+1. First we need to load a Python module.
 ```{bash}
 $ module purge    # purge everything
 $ module avail python    # list all python available versions, right now only 3.8.6 is available
 $ module load python/intel/3.8.6    # load a python module
 ```
-- Then we can create our own virtual environment.
+2. Then we can create our own virtual environment.
 ```{bash}
 $ cd /scratch/<net-id>    # or cd $SCRATCH
 $ python -m venv myenv    # create a folder(environment) under the current directory.
 You can replace 'myenv' with other names
 $ source myenv/bin/activate    # activate the environment you created
 (myenv) $ python --version    # now we can see myenv is activated and shown at the front
 ```
-- Install packages you need.
+3. Install packages you need.
 ```{bash}
 (myenv) $ pip install numpy
 ```
-- Submit a job (in the section [Submit a job](#submit-a-job))
+4. Submit a job (in the section [Submit a job](#submit-a-job))

 ### Conda